 Welch College of Business Among Princeton Review’s Best Business Schools

-The Princeton Review has named Sacred Heart University’s John F. Welch College of Business (WCOB) an outstanding business school.
-The education services company features the school in the new 2014 edition of its book, The Best 295 Business Schools (Random House/Princeton Review, $22.99).
+The Princeton Review has once again named Sacred Heart University’s John F. Welch College of Business (WCOB) one of the top schools in the nation.
+The education services company features the school in the new 2015 edition of its book, The Best 296 Business Schools (Random House/Princeton Review, $22.99).

 John Chalykoff, dean of the WCOB, acknowledges that the University benefits from an ideal location for business education at the heart of one of America’s busiest corporate centers.
 “We have been able to attract a first-rank faculty of experienced practitioners and respected educators, and our students have ready access to mentoring opportunities and internships literally right at their door.
 The WCOB is named for our long-time friend and adviser, the legendary former CEO of General Electric, Jack Welch—GE World Headquarters is just a mile from campus—and our students are educated in his legacy and tradition.”

 In its profile on the John F. Welch College of Business, The Princeton Review notes that the imprimatur of Jack Welch, former CEO of General Electric, impresses many MBAs at Sacred Heart University.
 In 2009, the school introduced a new curriculum that begins with a fixed integrated core curriculum that “is very applicable to the real world” and culminates in concentration work in accounting, finance, marketing, or management.
 Students note that “the new Welch MBA format has been a monumental task to get rolling” and commend “the staff and professors, [who] go above and beyond to make sure each student is heard and prepared for the tasks at hand.”